OolonColoophid/octavo/README.md

 Octavo is a tool for multiple document deployment.

-1. Template-based
+1. Use templates for specific readers (large text, dark background, etc.)

-2. Produces any document (PDF, HTML, .Docx, spoken word etc.) using the excellent [pandoc](http://pandoc.org) and Octavo-specific templates, and inserts live links to these alternative versions
+2. Produce any document type (PDF, HTML, .Docx, spoken word etc.) using the excellent [pandoc](http://pandoc.org).
+Octavo can upload all versions to web server and insert smart text in all documents with appropriate hyperlinks, like this:

-3. Mark sections as redacted; these can either be included in the final document or not
+> This document is available in standard PDF, large text PDF, and Microsoft Word format.

+3. You can mark sections as redactable, then set a [Yaml](https://en.wikipedia.org/wiki/YAML) field in the Markdown file telling Octavo either show redacted content or hide it.
+Like this:

+> redact: "no"

-4. Common text can be inserted from any external text file
+4. Include text from other files, like:

-5. Include the output of arbitrary shell commands
+> <include>licence</include>

+5. Put text in boxes.
+Because my usage is for students, I've got 'task', 'journal' and 'highlight'.
+Like this:

+> <task>
+> Run the analysis
+> </task>

-6. [Latex equations](https://www.sharelatex.com/learn/Mathematical_expressions) are supported without a problem; as are [standard citations](https://www.sharelatex.com/learn/Bibliography_management_with_bibtex)
+6. [Latex equations](https://www.sharelatex.com/learn/Mathematical_expressions) are supported without a problem; as are [standard citations](https://www.sharelatex.com/learn/Bibliography_management_with_bibtex).
+In this example, the equation is Cohen's D, which is described by the part between \$\$ and \$\$; the part in curly brackets will label this as an equation (you then provide lists of equations; or tables, or figures):

-7. If you've got sessions---for example, workshop sessions---in your calendar and want to include these in your final documents, you can do that

-8. Octavo will, if asked, FTP all document versions to a web server, so that all that the reader of an Octavo document needs to do is click a hyperlink to get a different version of the document.
-(Note that the ftp command on macOS, and other Unix-like systems, will draw upon settings contained in your [.netrc](http://www.mavetju.org/unix/netrc.php) file.)
+> $$ d=\frac{\bar{x}_{1}-\bar{x}_{2}}{s}  $$ {#eq:cohensD}

+=---
+Got to here
+=---

 ## Installing